Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

+For weakly magnetized flows, $\phi_{\rm BH}\lesssim10$, which gives us $r_{\rm msa}\lesssim \rg$, matching our expectations for minimal alignment when magnetic fields are dynamically sub-dominant to the gas.
+For slowly spinning BHs, $\Omega_{\rm H}\rightarrow0$ suggesting that the disk does not align no matter how magnetized the accreting gas is.
+For retrograde BHs, the accretion flow is torqued to larger misalignment angles by the LT mechanism, even if the inflow has MAD-level magnetic flux as the saturated $\phi_{\rm BH}$ is much smaller compared to prograde BHs.

+Our results suggest that for MAD flows around rapidly-spinning BHs, the jet significantly aligns the disk only out to the distance where the angular momentum flux magnitude carried by the jet exceeds that of the disk, providing an estimate for the alignment radius ($40\rg$ from Fig.~\ref{fig:angmomflux}b).
+For model \texttt{T30}, the distance to which the disk aligns to $\mathcal{T}<10^{\circ}$ increases over time, roughly settling at the expected alignment radius of $40\rg$ (see cyan line in Fig.~\ref{fig:tilt_rad}).
+We also find that the jet power remains roughly constant over the alignment period, suggesting that the alignment process proceeds via angular momentum exchange without any dissipative losses, i.e. elastically.
+Further, the alignment process will proceed through the disk wind region.
+This wind-mediated angular momentum exchange would also incur minimal energy losses as the wind region itself is small, being strongly squeezed between the jet and the disk.

+For our extremely misaligned MAD models, the brief jetted periods also show magneto-spin alignment, with one notable difference: the head of the aligned section of the jet collides with the disk resulting in large dissipation, as can be seen from the reduced jet power at large radii in \texttt{T90L} in Fig.~\ref{fig:phibh}.
+On the other hand, the jet base at small radii, continues to align the disk during the alignment period via the same mechanism discussed above.
+The jet becomes unstable as it disrupts magnetic flux supply from the disk upon alignment as discussed in the previous section.

-Thus the alignment radius strongly depends on the distance to which the disk is magnetically dominated \citep[called the MAD saturation radius $r_{\rm MAD}$; e.g.,][]{narayan03, mckinney12, Begelman2022, Chatterjee:2022} as, for a given radius $r$, such a disk would not only have the maximum possible disk magnetic flux but also the minimum possible accretion rate and gas angular velocity since stronger magnetic fields suppress $\dot{M}$ \citep[e.g.,][]{Lalakos:2022} and provide support to the disk against gravity, resulting in a highly sub-Keplerian disk angular velocity \citep[e.g.,][]{Chatterjee:2022}.
-It is presently unknown what dictates the MAD saturation radius and how far out can it reach, with current simulations suggesting $r_{\rm MAD} \gtrsim 40-100\,r_{\rm g}$.
-The moderately-misaligned MAD simulations in this work certainly show significant disk alignment out to $100\,r_{\rm g}$, where the disk is at least partially magnetically saturated.
+We also do not find a direct connection to the so-called MAD saturation radius \citep[$r_{\rm MAD}$; e.g.,][]{narayan03}, i.e., the distance to which the disk is magnetically dominated.
+The moderately-misaligned MAD simulations in this work show disk alignment out to $100\,r_{\rm g}$, where the disk is at least partially magnetically saturated.
+It is presently unknown what dictates the MAD saturation radius and how far out can it reach, with current simulations suggesting $r_{\rm MAD} \gtrsim 40-100\,r_{\rm g}$ \citep[][]{narayanSANE2012, Chatterjee:2022}.
+The MAD saturation radius could possibly become important for alignment if $r_{\rm MAD}\lesssim r_{\rm msa}$, which could occur in truncated disks.